 Micro Inverter – This is a smaller inverter installed behind each panel.
 The DC power is convertered into AC power in each inverter for each panel.

 There are advantages for each type of inverter.
 To understand what inverter would be most suitable for you at your home, Contact us today to speak to one of our technical solar advisors.

 How does the amount of generation my solar will produce change with the seasons?

 Your solar PV system production is variant on the amount of sunlight hitting your panels and the temperature of this.
-As we have shorter days in winter and more overcast days your system will produce less compared to Summer where the sun sets later and has clears sky’s.
+As we have shorter days in winter and more overcast days your system will produce less compared to Summer when the sun sets later and has clear sky.
 At Think and Grow Renewable we can provide you with a panel layout and yield report of what your solar system should produce each month.
 Contact us today to get your free panel layout and yield report.

 Will my solar system be battery ready?

 Think and Grow Renewable can provide you with multiple options to help you be battery ready.
 To help us understand what would be most suitable system for you at your home, call today to speak to one of our technical solar advisers.

 Shading is critical.
 Minor shading can result in significant loss of energy.
 Since PV modules are linked together in series, the module with the lowest amount of irradiation falling upon it determines the operating voltage of the string in which it is connected.
 Our CEC accredited designers will be able to advise the best position for your panels and provide you with your our put estimate prior to install.